 Amanda L. Piquet, MD

 Dr. Piquet is an Assistant Professor of Neurology and her clinical focus includes Neuroimmunology and Neuroinfectious disease.
 She completed her residency training at the Harvard Medical School’s program at Massachusetts General Hospital and Brigham and Women’s hospital in Boston.
 After residency, Dr. Piquet traveled to Salt Lake City for fellowship training in Autoimmune Neurology at the University of Utah.
 Her research and clinical interests include encephalitis, both autoimmune and infectious etiologies.
 She has is involved with quality improvement projects focused on the diagnosis and management of patients with acute encephalitis.
-Dr. Piquet is also involved with the Neuro-infectious disease fellowship, providing the fellow with additional training in the diagnostic work up and management of neuro-inflammatory diseases and autoimmune neurology.
+Dr. Piquet also serves as an associate program director for the Neuro-Infectious Diseases/Autoimmune Neurology Fellowship, providing the fellow with additional training in the diagnostic work up and management of neuro-inflammatory diseases and autoimmune neurology.
 This includes patients with antibody-mediated disorders of the nervous system including autoimmune encephalitis, NMO, stiff-person syndrome, demyelinating disease, vasculitis, neurosarcoidosis and CNS complications of rheumatological disease, among others.

 Teri Schreiner, MD, MPH